 Kansas State University is the western anchor for the Kansas City Animal Health Corridor, which is home for over 200 animal health and nutrition company headquarters and whose leadership controls over one-third of the world's animal health business.
-K-State has emphasized the enhancement and development of public-private partnerships in the region to capitalize on the University's reputation as a leader in the field of animal health and food safety/security.
-In the heart of the scenic Flint Hills, Manhattan Kansas is a thriving center for trade, education, government, health care, and entertainment.
+K-State's newest campus in Olathe was built in part to enhance and develop public-private partnerships in the region and to capitalize on the University's reputation as a leader in the field of animal health and food safety/security.
+Nestled in the heart of the scenic Flint Hills, Manhattan Kansas is a thriving center for trade, education, government, health care, and entertainment.
+The Manhattan area features an excellent university, respected army post, fine arts, the beauty of nature, exciting sports teams, and a wide range of other attractions.
 After a rigorous selection process, Manhattan Kansas was selected as the location for the National Bio and Agro-defense Facility, or NBAF.
-The $1.25 billion facility is the United States' foremost animal disease research facility, currently under construction on Kansas State University's Manhattan campus.
+The $1.25 billion facility is the U.S. Department of Homeland Security's foremost animal disease research facility, currently under construction on Kansas State University's Manhattan campus.
 The strategic location of this facility places NBAF near important veterinary, agricultural and biosecurity research and expertise.

 To apply, please submit an application along with a cover letter, resume and contact information for three professional references at http://careers.k-state.edu/cw/en-us/job/507521/fellow-post-doc-diagnostic-medicinepathobiology

 Kansas State University is an Equal Opportunity Employer of individuals with disabilities and protected veterans and actively seeks diversity among its employees.
 Equal Employment Opportunity is the Law.
 Screening of applications begins immediately and will continue until the position is filled.

 In connection with your application for employment, Kansas State University may procure a Background Screen on you as part of the process of considering your candidacy as an employee.